-We are told, even shown, in Aliens that Ripley has
+We are told, even shown, in Aliens that Ripley

-she likely would not have taken these sedatives.
+could dream, she likely would not have taken these sedatives.

 Dreams are mentioned several times in the novelizations of both Alien and Aliens.
 The first book mentions that some people are "pro-dreamers" who have their dreams recorded for others to experience.
 About Ripley, it is said "...a little more effort, a greater intensity of self-recognition and she would have made a pretty good pro-dreamer.
 Or so she told herself."

 At the end of the novelization of Aliens we read, "She could only hope not to dream."